 To honour an extraordinary teacher and scientist, the Max Perutz Labs were named after Max Ferdinand Perutz, who, together with John C. Kendrew, was awarded the 1962 Nobel Prize in Chemistry for his studies on the structure of globular proteins ...

-The Max Perutz Labs is part of the Vienna BioCenter, one of Europe's hotspots for life sciences.
+The Max Perutz Labs are part of the Vienna BioCenter, one of Europe's hotspots for life sciences.

 Including 12 ERC Grants and 8 START Awards.